 Museum of Illusions Chicago

 The Museum of Illusions Chicago (25 E Washington St) offers an interactive, immersive and fun experience for both adults and kids.
 Visitors can engage in over 80 astonishing and mind-bending exhibits that will teach you about vision, perception, the human brain and science.
+You can buy a timed entry ticket here.

 The WNDR Museum (130 W Monroe St) is an ever-evolving immersive art & technology experience in Chicago that is designed to ignite the curiosity that exists within and around each of us.
 WNDR reimagines the traditional museum experience through interactive, immersive experiences from artist, collectives, and studios locally and globally.